mpotthoff/vscode-android-webview-debug/README.md

 ## Requirements

-### Debugger for Chrome
+### vscode-js-debug

-This extension uses the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug) extension under the hood.
+This extension uses the [vscode-js-debug](https://github.com/microsoft/vscode-js-debug) extension under the hood.

 ## Using the debugger